nedelec/cytosim-2017/tutorials/tutorial1.md

         diffusion = 0.1
     }

-The diffusion coefficient has been reduced from 10 to 0.1 micro-meters squared per seconds... and the complexes diffuse now very slowly.
-There is no interaction between them, but they bounce off the walls of the box.
+The diffusion coefficient has been reduced to 0.1 micro-meters squared per seconds... and the particles now diffuse very slowly.
+There is no interaction between them, and they bounce off the walls of the *cell*.

-### Define the initial position of the particles
+### Defining the initial position of the particles

 We can start the simulation with all the particles in the center: